open-synergy/mdbook-project/src/transaksi/issue/penjelasan.md

 #### <a name="field-email">Email</a>

-Alamat email kontak terkait *issue*.
+Alamat email dari Contact

 #### <a name="field-project">Project</a>

-Referensi nama proyek.
+Nama proyek dimana *issue* terjadi

 #### <a name="field-id">ID</a>

-Nomor identitas *issue*.
+ID database *issue*

 #### <a name="field-version">Version</a>